-Faculty reviewers also may consider the availability of a King Center Faculty Affiliate to provide relevant and field-specific mentoring.
+Faculty reviewers will also consider the availability of a King Center Faculty Affiliate to provide relevant and field-specific mentoring.

-In your application, you will also be asked to identify King Center Faculty Affiliates who could serve as a faculty mentor if you are selected as a King Center postdoctoral fellow.
+In your application, you will also be asked to select a King Center Faculty Affiliate from the list of mentors, and to write two to three sentences outlining the area of overlapping interest between your research interests and the faculty mentor you have identified.
 There is no need to reach out to faculty at this stage in the application process.

 You will also be requested to provide contact details for three references.
-After your application is submitted, the online application will send emails directly to your three references requesting that they upload their recommendation letters through a provided URL that will connect the uploaded documents to your online application.
+The application platform will send emails directly to your three references requesting that they upload their recommendation letters through a provided URL that will connect the uploaded documents to your online application.
 You must submit your application before the online system will send the URL and instructions to your references.